Creamy Broccoli Salad

 - Heat a large cast iron skillet over medium high heat.
 Add bacon and cook until brown and crispy, about 6-8 minutes.
 Drain excess fat; transfer bacon to a paper towel-lined plate.

-- In a large bowl, combine broccoli, cheese, cashews, onion and cranberries.
+- In a large bowl, combine broccoli, cheese, cashews, onion, cranberries and bacon.
 Stir in dressing and gently toss to combine.

 - Cover and chill at least 1 hour before serving.